Sjlozano06/The-Odin-Project-Rock-Paper-Scissors/README.md

     Then the program must generate a random computer selection.

-    Once the program receives a randomly generated computer selection, both selections from the user and the computer must be compared and a winnder declared.
+    Once the program receives a randomly generated computer selection, both selections from the user and the computer must be compared and a winner declared.

     The game must be repeated for 5 rounds while keeping count of the score and winner must be declared at the end.